jonbhanson/flutter_native_splash/README.md

 The package provides Android 12 support while maintaining the legacy splash screen for previous versions of Android.

 ***PLEASE NOTE:*** The splash screen may not appear when you launch the app from Android Studio.
 However, it should appear when you launch by clicking on the launch icon in Android.

+***PLEASE NOTE:*** There are a number of reports that non-Google launchers do not display the launch image correctly.
+If the launch image does not display correctly, please try the Google launcher to confirm that this package is working.

 # Flavor Support
 If you have a project setup that contains multiple flavors or environments, and you created more than one flavor this would be a feature for you.